etalab-ia/albert-api/docs/deployment.md

 ### Configuration

-To function, the Albert API requires configuring the configuration file (config.yml).
+The Albert API requires configuring a configuration file (config.yml).
 This defines third-party clients and configuration parameters.
+**The configuration file is a YAML file that can combine the configuration of the playground and the API.**

-You can consult the Pydantic schema of the configuration [here](../app/schemas/settings.py).
+You can consult the Pydantic schema of the configuration for the API [here](../app/schemas/core/settings.py) and for the playground [here](../ui/settings.py).

 #### Secrets